 - Cultural and networking activities

-The center was established in 1963, an outgrowth of the country’s first Peace Corps training program for Southeast Asia volunteers at NIU.
-Since 1997, the center has been a federally funded National Resource Center for Southeast Asian studies.
-CSEAS, under the auspices of the College of Liberal Arts and Sciences, is guided by center staff and an interdisciplinary council of more than thirty faculty associates.
+The Center was established at NIU in 1963, an outgrowth of one of the first Peace Corps training programs for Southeast Asia volunteers.
+Since 1997, the Center has been a federally funded National Resource Center for Southeast Asian studies.
+CSEAS, under the auspices of the College of Liberal Arts and Sciences, is guided by Center staff and an interdisciplinary council of faculty associates.

-In addition to coordinating Southeast Asian studies on campus, CSEAS also supports community outreach projects and K–16 teacher training on Southeast Asian topics throughout the region.
+In addition to coordinating Southeast Asian studies on campus, CSEAS also supports community outreach projects and K–16 teacher training on Southeast Asian topics.
+It also partners with U.S. and international governments and organizations on academic and youth leadership training programs.

 National Resource Center

-The Center for Southeast Asian Studies has been awarded a U.S. Department of Education National Resource Center Title VI grant since 1997.
-In July 2010, CSEAS received its most recent National Resource Center Title VI grant, as well as additional funding for Foreign Language Area Studies (FLAS) fellowships.
-Our current Title VI grant runs through June 2014.
+The Center for Southeast Asian Studies has been awarded a U.S. Department of Education National Resource Center Title VI grants since 1997.
+In October 2014, CSEAS received its most recent National Resource Center Title VI grant, including funding for Foreign Language Area Studies (FLAS) fellowships.
+Our current Title VI grant runs through June 2018.

 Learn more about Title VI